PranavPore08/Flutter_Start/README.md

-# This is First Application used for beginners.
+# This is First Mobile Application of Flutter which is helpful for beginners.

 A new Flutter project.